Jumner/obsidian/Chem/Unit 2 Structure and Properties/Electromagnetic Radiation.md

 #chem-unit-2
 # Electromagnetic Radiation
-Also known as light, these 2 perpendicular waves travel at the speed of light in a vaccuum.
+Also known as light, these 2 perpendicular waves travel at the speed of light in a vacuum.

 ## Wavelength
 $\lambda = \frac{c}{f}$